The Relationship Between Visceral Fat And PCOS Or PMOS!

 Breaking this cycle is often the key to improving the condition.

-Because insulin resistance plays such a central role, PCOS is now recognised not only as a reproductive disorder but also as a metabolic condition.
+Because insulin resistance plays such a central role, PCOS or PMOS is now recognised not only as a reproductive disorder but also as a metabolic condition.

-Women with PCOS have a higher risk of developing conditions such as:
+Women with PMOS have a higher risk of developing conditions such as:

 Type 2 Diabetes